commonstar/commonstar.github.io/index.md

 2014-2016 Application of Machine Vision in Bearing Inspection (Detection Algorithm, Calibration)

-2016-present Design fault identification and repair theory for multi-duty parallel robots (dynamics, stiffness and vibration)
+2016-present parallel robots as meachine tool (dynamics, stiffness and vibration), Lower Extremity Exoskeletons (dynamics, Variable stiffness).

 ### Projects
 1 National Natural Science Foundation of China: Research on the theory, methods and applications of non-destructive repair of mechanical product design defects, 51875086, 2019.2019.01-2022.12